-The university also created a temporary time off option during the public health emergency called Pandemic Time (PND).
+Pandemic Time (PND) was created by the University as a time off option in response to the public health emergency.
 This time off option was an additional period of time off to help support you as you cared for yourself and your loved ones due to COVID related issues.
-With the end of the Public Health Emergency, beginning May 12, 2023, eligible employees will no longer accrue new PND balances; however, any remaining balances will still be available to eligible employees hired before May 12, 2023.
+With the end of the Public Health Emergency, beginning May 12, 2023, eligible employees will no longer accrue new PND balances, however, any remaining balances will still be available to eligible employees hired before May 12, 2023.
 PND will not be granted to employees hired and who begin employment on or after May 12, 2023.

 There are several eligible circumstances that qualify for the use of pandemic time.
 We encourage you to review the PND FAQs to review eligibility criteria, the definition of “family member” and how to request PND time in the Time Reporting System (TRS).

 UHC is regularly updating their COVID-19 website with information about related to COVID-19 testing, resources for people with Medicare, and other healthcare resources.

 Optum via UHC is also offering a free emotional support help line for all people impacted.
 This help line will provide those affected access to specially trained mental health specialists.
 The company’s public toll-free help line number, 866-342-6892, will be open 24 hours a day, seven days a week for as long as necessary.
 Callers may also receive referrals to community resources to help them with specific concerns, including financial and legal matters.

 - Use the Search function on Castlight's website to find local COVID-19 testing sites and available vaccines.